lsst/LDM-135/index.rst

 - Percona, which focuses on multi-core scaling

-- Drizzle, which is aslimmed-down version, rewriten from scratch and no longer compatible with MySQL.
-Based on discussions with the users, the Drizzle effort has not picked up, and is slowly dying.
+- `Drizzle`_, which is aslimmed-down version, rewriten from scratch and no longer compatible with MySQL.
+Based on discussions with the users, the `Drizzle`_ effort has not picked up, and is slowly dying.

 Spatial indexes / GIS.
 As of version 5.6.1, MySQL has rewritten spatial support, added support for spatial indexes (for MyISAM only) and